trisqua/PracticalMachineLearning/index.md

 ---
 title: "Predicting exercise types"
 author: "Amarins van de Voorde"
-date: "2020-08-27"
+date: "2020-08-28"
 output:
   html_document:
     keep_md: yes
 ---
 ### Synopsis
 In this article, a dataset regarding personal activity is investigated.
 6 participants have taken measurements while performing barbell lifts, with accelerometers on the belt, forearm, arm, and dumbell.
 The data of these 4 accelerometers has been recorded, as well as a statement whether the exercise was performed correctly or incorrectly and in the latter case, in what way.
 This exercise classe has been recorded in the 'classe' variable.
 The goal of this article is to analyse the dataset and set up a model that will correctly predict the exercise classe for a second dataset that doesn't contain the classe variable.
 For predicting the classe types, 3 prediction methods have been tested: prediction with a tree, prediction with boosting and prediction based on random forests.
+The resulting predictions should have an accuracy of at least 95%.
-The 3rd prediction method, based on random forest, was the only one with accuracy over 99%.
-This method has been chosen to predict the classe type for the validation dataset.
+Both the second and the third prediction method, based on boosting and random forest, respectively, have an accuracy of over 95%.
+Both models have been used to predict the classe type for the validation dataset.
+The predicted classe types have been compared to the real values, by submitting them in the course prediction quiz.
+The third model had a score of 14/20 correct predictions and the second model a score of 20/20 correct predictions.
+We can conclude that the third model is overfitting the data and that the second model, based on boosting, is accurate enough to predict all validation classe types correct.

 ### Processing the data
 #### Loading the dataset